scipy/scipy/doc/source/dev/governance/governance.rst

 and Community.
 The Council will have a private mailing list that will be used sparingly and only when a specific matter requires privacy.
-When private communications and decisions are needed, the Council will do its best to summarize those to the Community after eliding personal/private/sensitive information that should not be posted to the public internet.
+When private communications and decisions are needed, the Council will do its best to summarize those to the Community after removing personal/private/sensitive information that should not be posted to the public internet.

 Council decision making